 Where to Get 35mm Film Developed?

-There are several possible choices for where to have 35mm film processed.
-For a more in-depth discussion of the possible choices see my article on Where to Get Film Developed.
+There are a handful of possible choices for where to process film.
+For a more complete explanation of the options you can check out my article on Where to Get Film Developed.

-WARNING: Film is no longer processed locally at big box stores and pharmacies.
-They ship film off-site to be processed by a separate company.
-Because of this, you won't get your processed negatives back.
+WARNING: Film does not get processed locally at big box stores and pharmacies.
+They send film off-site to be processed by a separate company.
+This means that, you will not be given your processed negatives back.

 - Develop Film at Home